craycraftdan/twitch-highlighter/README.md

 * [ ] Main content needs to scroll up and the menus need to be fixed
 * [ ] Review app and add UI sugar
 * [ ] Playlist allows you to add two of the same videos, fix that.
+* [ ] video list needs to be same height as right nav